RJTLM/Comprehensive-Analysis-and-Enhancement-of-Software-Testing-Techniques-Java-Cypress/Report.md

 **Infection:**

-Deletion of the while loop leads to ArrayIndexOutOfBoundsException, because without checking the condition j > 0, decrementing j will lead to trying to access:  arr[-1], which is an invalid index
+Deletion of the while loop leads to `ArrayIndexOutOfBoundsException`, because without checking the condition j > 0, decrementing j will lead to trying to access:  arr[-1], which is an invalid index.

 **Propagation:**

 The program crashed due to an unhandled condition:
-<<java.lang.ArrayIndexOutOfBoundsException: Index -1 out of bounds for length 10>>
+<<java.lang.ArrayIndexOutOfBoundsException: Index -1 out of bounds for length 10>>.

-The mutant 1 results in ‘ArrayIndexOutOfBoundsException’ because the loop may try to access arr[j-1].
+The mutant 1 results in `ArrayIndexOutOfBoundsException` because the loop may try to access arr[j-1].
 When deleting the while loop, there is no boundary check from the deleted condition causing the j to go past index 0, leading to trying to access an index of array that doesn't exist.
 The test harness in the source code doesn’t explicitly handle this exception.
 If mutants are active, the code will crash due to unhandled exceptions.
 The test case from the source doesn’t assert or expect any exceptions.

 **Mutant 2:** Bomb Statement Replacement

 **Reachability:**

-If condition j ==1 should be met for the bomb() simulation to be executed, if the second element is less than the first element and the array is not sorted.
+If condition j ==1 should be met for the `bomb()` simulation to be executed, if the second element is less than the first element and the array is not sorted.

 **Infection:**